Auenc/simple-rest/README.md

 github.com/doge/simple-rest
 ```
 ## Third party libraries
-In this tutorial we will be using [Gorilla mux](https://github.com/gorilla/mux)  for creating the indivdual routes that our API will sit behind.
+In this tutorial we will be using [Gorilla mux](https://github.com/gorilla/mux)  for creating the individual routes that our API will sit behind.
 Whilst it's not required to create a RESTful service in Go, it does make things such as URL variables easier to access.

 To install Mux, once inside your project directory, run the following command:
 ```